UPS Airlines Flight 2976: Aftermath

 On November 8, UPS, FedEx, and Western Global Airlines temporarily grounded their respective MD-11 fleets "out of an abundance of caution" following instructions from their manufacturer, Boeing (inherited from McDonnell Douglas).
-UPS operates 26 MD-11s, a small fraction of its fleet of over 500 aircraft, while FedEx has 28 MD-11s in a fleet of more than 700.
-The FAA issued an emergency airworthiness directive (EAD) for MD-11 aircraft requiring inspections and any applicable corrective actions before flight.
-No corrective actions have been specified so far, effectively grounding the entire MD-11 fleet indefinitely.
+At the time of the incident, UPS operated 26 MD-11s, a small fraction of its fleet of over 500 aircraft, while FedEx had 28 MD-11s in a fleet of more than 700.
+The Federal Aviation Administration (FAA) issued an emergency airworthiness directive (EAD) for MD-11 aircraft requiring inspections and any applicable corrective actions before flight.
 On November 14, the FAA issued an EAD grounding the DC-10, the MD-11's predecessor aircraft, for the same reason.

 The temporary grounding of the MD-11 fleet disrupted overnight cargo operations at several major U.S. airports, including Memphis, Dallas–Fort Worth, and Ontario, California, causing short-term delays in supply chains reliant on express freight.
 The incident occurred during the 2025 federal government shutdown, which strained staffing at aviation agencies and led regulators to impose traffic reductions and operational limits.
 Observers stated that these conditions complicated logistics and could slow non-urgent investigatory and regulatory work.
 Industry and government sources urged expedited inspections to minimize economic losses.

+On January 27, UPS announced the complete retirement of the MD-11 from its fleet and recorded a charge of $137 million.
+FedEx retired five MD-11 freighters in its fiscal year ending May 31, 2026.

+On May 11, the FAA lifted its grounding order, clearing the MD-11 to return to service.

 Lawsuits

-Morgan & Morgan announced the first lawsuit filed by two plaintiffs against the UPS Company, the Boeing Company, and General Electric for criminal negligence in federal court on November 7.
-The Morgan & Morgan lawyers said the air crash "acted like a bomb".
-One plaintiff, Shakeara Ware, lives in a home that was shaken by the crash, and suffered smoke inhalation.
-The other plaintiff, David Ensey Jr., claimed property damage to two businesses he owns, an auto repair shop called Triple D, Inc., and another company called Ensey LLC.
-The lawsuit claims the CF6 engine and the aircraft model had a long history of fatal design and catastrophic failure, and alleges that the aircraft model has the second-worst safety record among commercial aircraft.
-On November 12, the Morgan & Morgan lawyers had retained over 60 civilians that were also affected by the crash to join this lawsuit.
-Morgan & Morgan lawyers are seeking punitive and compensatory damages as well for fees and a jury trial.
-Another lawsuit was pending from the Whiteford Taylor & Preston and Peterson Law firms, and they will plan to file a potential lawsuit on behalf of the victim to investigate this disaster.